 Troubleshooting Ubuntu installation

-Although Ubuntu 18.04 is long term support, there are some hardware driver issues I experienced.
+Although Ubuntu 18.04 is long term support, there are some hardware driver issues.
 Here are the fixes.

 - Laptop not waking up from sleep or hibernation.
 This happens because of the graphics card and can be fixed by re-installing the Nvidia GTX 1080 drivers.
 In a terminal, type